 b.
 Privacy Act.
 Any misuse or unauthorized disclosure of Personally Identifiable Information (PII) may result in both civil and criminal penalties.
 The Department of the Navy (DON) recognizes that the privacy of an individual is a personal and fundamental right that shall be respected and protected.
 The DON's need to collect, use, maintain, or disseminate PII about individuals for purposes of discharging its statutory responsibilities shall be balanced against the individuals' right to be protected against unwarranted invasion of privacy.
-All collection, use, maintenance, or dissemination of PII shall be in accordance with reference (f), the Privacy Act of 1974 (5 U.S.C. § 552a), as amended, and implemented in reference (g), SECNAVINST 5211.5F.
+All collection, use, maintenance, or dissemination of PII shall be in accordance with reference (f), the Privacy Act of 1974, as amended (reference (f)) and implemented per references (g) and (i).